-- (1) Once effective, the compact continues in force and remains binding upon each and every member state.
-However, a member state may withdraw from the compact by specifically repealing the statute that enacted the compact into law. - (2) Withdrawal from this compact must be by the enactment of legislation repealing the compact, but may not take effect until 1 year after the effective date of the legislation and until written notice of the withdrawal has been given by the withdrawing state to the governor of each other member state. - (3) The withdrawing state shall immediately notify the chairperson of the Interstate Commission in writing upon the introduction of legislation repealing this compact in the withdrawing state.
-The Interstate Commission shall notify the other member states of the withdrawing state's intent to withdraw within 60 days of its receipt of the notice. - (4) The withdrawing state is responsible for all assessments, obligations, and liabilities incurred through the effective date of withdrawal, including obligations for which the performance extend beyond the effective date of withdrawal. - (5) Reinstatement following withdrawal of a member state may occur upon the withdrawing state reenacting the compact or upon a later date as determined by the Interstate Commission. - (6) (a) This compact dissolves on the date of the withdrawal or default of the member state that reduces the membership in the compact to one member state. - (b) Upon the dissolution of this compact, the compact becomes null and void and is of no further force or effect and the business and affairs of the Interstate Commission shall be concluded and surplus funds must be distributed in accordance with the bylaws.
+(1) Once effective, the compact continues in force and remains binding upon each and every member state.
+However, a member state may withdraw from the compact by specifically repealing the statute that enacted the compact into law, except that in the case of this state, withdrawal from the compact may also be accomplished by statutorily allowing for expiration of this section.

+- (2) Withdrawal from this compact must be by the enactment of legislation repealing the compact except in the case of this state, withdrawal from the compact may also be accomplished by statutorily allowing for the expiration of this section. - (3) The withdrawing state shall immediately notify the chairperson of the Interstate Commission in writing upon the introduction of legislation repealing this compact in the withdrawing state, except that if this state elects to withdraw from the compact by statutorily allowing for the expiration of this section, this state shall notify the chairperson of the commission when it becomes evident that the expiration will take effect.
+The Interstate Commission shall notify the other member states of the withdrawing state's intent to withdraw within 60 days of its receipt of the notice. - (4) The withdrawing state is responsible for all assessments, obligations, and liabilities incurred through the effective date of withdrawal up to a maximum amount equal to \$2 multiplied by the latest available number of children of military families in this state. - (5) Reinstatement following withdrawal of a member state may occur upon the withdrawing state reenacting the compact or upon a later date as determined by the Interstate Commission. - (6) (a) This compact dissolves on the date of the withdrawal or default of the member state that reduces the membership in the compact to one member state. - (b) Upon the dissolution of this compact, the compact becomes null and void and is of no further force or effect and the business and affairs of the Interstate Commission must be concluded and surplus funds must be distributed in accordance with the bylaws.

-28 ARTICLE XVII
+ARTICLE XVII